High Cholesterol - Medical Condition

 You can get symptoms from the complications of high cholesterol.
 These include angina and pain in the calves caused by narrowed arteries to the legs.
 The main complications of high cholesterol are heart disease and stroke.

 Many times, high cholesterol is diagnosed during routine blood tests to check your cholesterol level.
 These tests usually measure your total cholesterol level as well as your levels of LDL and HDL cholesterol.
+Sometimes, you may need to fast before your blood test (no food or drink, except water, for up to 12 hours before the test).
 Testing is started at different ages depending on your risk factor.
-In Canada, people without risk factors usually start screening at the age of 40.
+In Canada, people without risk factors are recommended to start screening at the age of 40.

 As part of this screening process, your doctor may give you a physical exam and ask you about your diet and medical conditions in your personal and family history.
 Your doctor will also check for other risk factors you may have for heart and blood vessel disease.